 - The sound of the rushing water under the restored waterwheel

-- Playing imaginary games on the story boat
+- Playing 'eels out' round the story boat

-We are excited to announce that we are starting a new Monday afternoon session for our popular under-fives activities.
-Enjoy exploring outdoors as well as simple themed crafts, stories and songs.
+We are excited to announce that we now have sessions in the morning and afternoon on Mondays for our popular under-fives sessions.
+Enjoy simple themed crafts, stories and songs.
 Numbers are limited to please arrive early so you are not disappointed.

 - Mondays during term time

 - 10am-11.15am and 1pm-2.15pm

 It's a bit chilly outside but that doesn’t stop you getting outdoors and having fun together.
 Nature misses you, so this winter try some seasonal 50 things to do before you're 11 ¾.
 Play in the snow, run around in the rain or spot some birds in the bare winter trees.

 Take the zip wire challenge, balance on a log or build a den in our natural play area.
 If you’ve great imagination, discover our storyboat or maybe it’s a pirate ship or a even cruise liner on a round the world trip?
 For the little ones, there’s lots of hands-on play with activity boards outside the café.